yasirusama61/Time-Series-Analysis/README.md

    - pH_ORP (Oxidation-Reduction Potential)
    - Chemical Dosage Levels (Chemical A and B)

-The original dataset is stored in the `data/heavy_metal_data.xlsx` file, and preprocessed data can be found in `data/processed_data.csv`.
+For privacy reasons, certain sensitive details have been anonymized or modified in the dataset used for analysis.
+The original raw data is not included in the repository.
+Only code and scripts for data processing, model training, and evaluation are provided.

 ### Optimization Techniques